 Built by William II in the 1100s in Palermo, this stunning UNESCO World Heritage Site is perhaps the most significant dedication of Norman influence in all of Sicily.

 Eastern Byzantine influence covers over 6,000 square meters of the cathedral in ornate mosaics, and the awe-inspiring nave features marble floors, Gothic arches, an ornately painted open roof truss, and biblical characters.
-The surrounding garden and cloister feature 26 arches on all four sides of the grounds supported by 228 double columns, each pair decorated distinctly from the next.

 This Arab-Norman cathedral also features an elaborate exterior, with a carved bronze door created by Italian sculptor Bonanno Pisano and carved and colored inlays in textured arches and columns.